MainCovid-19/Main/README.md

 # Main
-The massive ad hoc infection network (MAIN) models Covid-19 viral transmissions in a city to predict and prevent Covid-19 outbreak.
+The massive ad hoc infection network (MAIN) models Covid-19 viral transmissions in order to predict and prevent a Covid-19 outbreak in a city.

 # Contact